-Dr. Peter Fagan, Associate Dean for Student Engagement Dr. William Harbour, Associate Professor of Political Science

-W. Taylor Reveley IV, Professor of Leadership Studies
+Dr. William Harbour, Associate Professor of Political Science W. Taylor Reveley IV, Professor of Leadership Studies

 Longwood University's stated mission is to create citizen leaders.
 The Leadership Studies Program is intended for students who want to explore further the theoretical foundations of leadership.
 This is an interdisciplinary minor that draws on different conceptions of leadership from across the curriculum.
 Students from a variety of academic areas are encouraged to participate in this educational experience.
 Courses for this program are designed to inform students about the concepts, theories, and issues related to leadership.